dhruvsamdani/Strategy-Backtester/README.md

 1. Add more strategies
 2. Adapt code to work with **options**
-3. ~Make script to analyze other sources of data to get better insight into which stocks to backtest~
+3. ~~Make script to analyze other sources of data to get better insight into which stocks to backtest~~
 4. ~~Add more stats~~
 5. Add more items so framework is more robust
-6. Rewrite **Optimize** class for more efficiency
+6. Rewrite and improve documentation
 7. **Maybe:** _Add algotrading bot to program_